 The £8,500 test was used to determine whether an employee would be receiving a P9D or a P11D.
 Originally when PAYE was introduced in 1948, only P9D benefits were assessable.
 However over the years company directors & senior managers realised that they could manipulate the existing rules system to get the company to pay for items and only have to pay tax on the second-hand value of those items.

-The steps of the test were as follows
+The steps of the test (in applicable tax years) were as follows

 Salary – Including all payments of overtime, commission, bonuses etc.